ShuttleBrowser/Shuttle/README.md

 The fastest access to your favorite applications.

+Check also the [official website](https://getshuttle.xyz) of this project.

 ## Getting Started

 Launch Shuttle by clicking on the Exe (on Ms Windows).